 I joined the Anglican church for social reasons.
 I had moved to a new neighbourhood.
 When you join a church you get instant community, an immediate village of possible friends and associates and an event to go to once a week with some pretty decent music and sociability in the coffee and cakes hour after the service.

 I am of a volunteering nature.
-My relatives like me not to join groups because they know I'm going to end up volunteering and, if I'm not very careful, running whatever it is that I've joined.
+My relatives hope I will not not to join groups.
+They know Im going to end up volunteering and, if Im not very careful, running whatever it is that Ive joined.
 This is not the case with the church, of course, because it has its own hierarchical structure and within the church there is nothing more hierarchical, top down and undemocratic as a choir.
 Having joined the church, I volunteered to join the choir, which is a bit like volunteering for the Marines.
 Theres a drill and you learn it.
 The Choirmaster is the benevolent dictator who word is law.

-Sitting in the choir and singing and I got to observe the congregation.
+Sitting in the choir at church and singing and I got to observe the congregation.

 church members except for those either side of you or just in front.
 From

 the choir I could see most of them.
 There they were.
 Most were much more devout

 At every Service the organist/choirmaster does a special number at the very end of the service which could be Bach or one of those elaborate church numbers.
 I used to listen to our organist/choirmaster.
 He was a very knowledgeable traditional musician.
 He really knew his stuff and played the organ well but, to my ears, he couldnt keep time worth a damn.
 There was a sort of time lag.
-The organ is a ponderous instrument and this may have been part of it.
-Playing it must be sort of like dancing with a hippo.
-Other people didn't seem to notice this time lag so I guess it was o.k. and the choir kept good time when they were singing.
+The organ is a ponderous instrument and this may have been a large part of it.
+Playing a church organ must be like dancing with a hippo.
+Other people didnt seem to notice this time lag so I guess it was o.k. and the choir kept good time when they were singing.